nwthomas/data-structures-and-algorithms/README.md

 # Algorithm Examples

 This repository is a collection of search, sort, and other awesome algorithms.
-Although the only languages listed are currently Python and JavaScript, it will be updated in the future with new languages as I learn.
+Although the only languages listed are currently Python and JavaScript, it will be updated in the future with new languages (and also algorithms) as I learn.

 If these files are interesing or useful to you, please feel free to fork, star, or clone this repository.